Avaneesh-Balasubramanian/Avaneesh-Balasubramanian/README.md

 - 💞️ I’m looking to collaborate on Computation, Simulation and AI for Electrochemistry and Materials Science
 - 📫 Feel free to reach me at avaneeshbala@gmail.com

-- The codes written here ae simple and functional, I am developing object-oriented codes for the same
+- The codes written here are simple and functional; I am developing object-oriented codes for the same

 <!---